ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 This single victory made the entire painful experiment worth it.

 ### Home Row Mods Are the Shit
-This is a genuine revelation and one of those 'out of the box' ideas that I would never have been exposed to had I not picked up the Planck.
+This is a genuine revelation and one of those 'out of the box' ideas that I may never have been exposed to had I not picked up the Planck.
 Having modifiers on the home row keys is a massive ergonomic and efficiency boost, and I'm never going back.

 For those who are unfamiliar, here's the gist.
 Each of your eight home keys (`ASDF` and `JKL;`) has two jobs: when you tap it, it prints the character; when you hold it, it acts as a modifier.
 For my keyboards, `A` and `;` are Ctrl, `S` and `L` are Opt, `D` and `K` are Cmd, and `F` and `J` are Shift.